vsimakhin/web-logbook/README.md

   * Map drawing and distance calculation for the flight record
   * Export to EASA PDF format
 * Settings
+  * Signature and owner name
+  * Enable/Disable authentication (in case you need to expose the app to the public internet)
+  * Aircraft groups/classes
 * Map
   * Filters for routes and airports
 * Licensing & Certification